 5. Train Employees on Risk Mitigation

-Your database security tools are critical, but you’ll be fighting an uphill battle without employee training.
-Even if you have the best security measures in place, you’re still susceptible to breaches, especially considering that 30% of data breach incidents occur due to human error.
+Your database security tools are critical, but you’ll fight an uphill battle without employee training.
+Even if you have the best security measures in place, you’re still susceptible to breaches, especially considering that 68% of data breach incidents occur due to human error.

 To combat this challenge, conduct regular training with your employees.
 Some topics you will need to ensure you offer training surrounding include: